curv3d/curv/docs/language/Trees.rst

 ..
 Where ``{#foo}`` is ``{foo:#foo}``.
 ..
 This means a record is an index, symmetrical with how lists are indexes.
 ..
 ..
-However, this interferes with using plain records as 'classless OOP'
+This isn't compatible with a previous idea to represent user-defined indexes
-.. instances of application data types.
-I have to consider how user-defined
+.. as records with function fields.
+They must instead be pure abstract values,
-.. index types will be represented.
+.. similar to 'this', slices & paths. ('this' cannot be a symbol.)